-Requiring ministerial training would also invite courts to resolve questions of religious doctrine (see supra pp. 7-8).
-It would allow courts to "second-guess" a religious organization's assessment that an employee's "religious function ... made it essential that she abide by [the employer's] doctrine" and decision-making.
+Requiring ministerial training would also invite courts to resolve questions of religious doctrine (see supra pp. 10-12).
+It would allow courts to "secondguess" a religious organization's assessment that an employee's "religious function ... made it essential that she abide by [the employer's] doctrine" and decision-making.
 Id. at 206 (Alito, J., concurring); see also id. at 197 (Thomas, J., concurring).

 In entrusting important religious functions to employees such as teachers, an organization typically prescribes the training it believes necessary or appropriate for those functions.
-Yet the Ninth Circuit's approach holds that the employee cannot be a "minister" unless he receives training that the court deems sufficient.
-Under this approach, courts will necessarily have to decide in future cases just what sort and extent of training is enough to make one a "minister."
+Yet the court of appeals' approach holds that the employee cannot be a "minister" unless he receives training that the court deems sufficient.
+Under this approach, courts will necessarily have to decide in future cases just what sort and extent of training is enough to make one a minister.
 A more entangling inquiry could hardly be imagined.
-Thus, as the Seventh Circuit recently observed, the Ninth Circuit's approach improperly embraces "independent judicial resolution of ecclesiastical issues."
-Sterlinski v.
-Catholic Bishop of Chicago, 934 F.3d 568, 570 (7th Cir.
-2019) (Easterbrook, J.)
+Again, as the Seventh Circuit recently observed, the Ninth Circuit's approach improperly embraces "independent judicial resolution of ecclesiastical issues" and "disregard[s]" what a religious entity believes "about its own organization and operations."
+Sterlinski, 934 F.3d at 571, 570 (Easterbrook, J.).